chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Chef automate HA uses opensearch version 1.3.7 at the time of this documentation creation.

-* Copy the link for the correct version from [Prometheus exporter OpenSeach Plugin repo](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/tags).
+* Copy the link for the correct version from [Prometheus exporter OpenSearch Plugin repo](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/tags).

 * Execute the following steps on each opensearch node.